 Factors favoring the opening of the stomata

-- Good level of humidity and active transpiration
+- Correct level of humidity and active transpiration

 - High atmospheric CO2 concentration (%)